History of the Indiana Dunes

 The Indiana Dunes are natural sand dunes occurring at the southern end of Lake Michigan in the American State of Indiana.
 They are known for their ecological significance.
 Many conservationists have played a role in preserving parts of the Indiana Dunes.
 The Hour Glass, a museum in Ogden Dunes, showcases some of the ecological import of the Dunes.

-Human presences in the Indiana Dunes have existed since the retreat of the glaciers some 14,000 years ago.
+Human presence in the Indiana Dunes has existed since the retreat of the glaciers some 14,000 years ago.
 The southern lakes area was a rich hunting ground and there is little evidence of permanent communities forming during the earlier years.
 Archeological evidence is consistent with seasonal hunting camps.
 The earliest evidence for permanent camps is consistent with the Hopewellian occupation of the Ohio valley.
 Five groups of mounds have been documented in the dunes area.
 These mounds would be consistent with the period of 200 BCE (Goodall focus) to 800 CE (early Mississippian).
 The advent of European exploration and trade introduced more changes to the human environment.
 Tribal animosities and traditional European competition affected tribal relations.
 Entire populations began moving westward, while others sought to dominate large geographic trading areas.
 Once again the dunes became a middle point on a journey from the east or the west.
 It continued to remain a key hunting ground for villages over a wide area.
 It wasn't until the 19th century that native villages once again were scattered through the area, but this was soon followed by European settlement.
-Today, the entire coast line has been settled and filled with homes, factories, businesses and public parks.
+The entire coast line has since been settled and filled with homes, factories, businesses and public parks.